 I’ve Tried Everything.
 Now What?

-Generally, it’s rare and almost impossible for an iPhone to get infected by a virus or malware since its operating system is designed with hardcore security.
-However, there are a few instances, namely when an iPhone has been jailbroken, that a virus might occur.
+Generally, it’s just about impossible for an iPhone to get infected by a virus or malware since its operating system is designed with hardcore security.
+However, there are a few instances, namely when an iPhone has been “jailbroken”, that a virus might occur.

-Jailbreaking an iPhone allows users to bypass the iOS security restrictions and ultimately gain access to the device’s operating system.
+What is a “jailbreak”, you ask?
+It basically allows users to bypass the iOS security restrictions and ultimately gain access to the device’s operating system.
 This access grants users the ability to delete pre-installed apps, customize the system’s looks, and install software from third-party sources.
+Some consider it a “freedom” tool when it comes to unlocking their device – but there’s trouble that can come afoot from it.

-Although the idea of jailbreaking an iPhone seems beneficial (we’re sensing some Android customization envy), it drops the phone’s security restrictions and virus protection for iPhone, granting apps and malicious programs access to every facet of the operating system.
+Although the “jailbreak” seems beneficial to some (maybe envious of those Android devices, perhaps?), it drops the iPhone’s security restrictions and virus protection.
+This in turn grants apps and malicious programs access to every facet of the operating system.

-It’s normal for iPhones to behave strangely once in a while (blame it on all those selfies you’ve taken and forgotten apps you’ve downloaded over the months), but that doesn’t mean it’s the result of a virus.
-Usually, the malfunction’s source is either a buggy app, low memory space, or a battery that needs replacing.
+It’s normal for iPhones to behave strangely once in a while (blame it on all those doggo pictures or apps that take advantage of its tech, like Fortnite), but that doesn’t mean it’s a virus.
+Usually, the malfunction’s source is either a buggy app, low memory space, or a battery in need of replacement.
+(If that’s the case, check your battery health and consult Apple customer service for further help.)

 Rarely are these glitches caused by a virus.
 However, if you’d rather be safe than sorry and want to learn how to check an iPhone for virus or malware, here’s a short checklist: